Cost of Living Support for Families

 You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment.

-You qualify for free prescriptions if you get Child Tax Credits, Working Tax Credits with a disability element (or both), and have income for Tax Credit purposes of £15,276 or less.
+You may qualify for free prescriptions if you get Universal Credit (or one of the old benefits Universal Credit replaces).
 If you’re on Universal Credit you qualify for free prescriptions if you earn £435 a month or less, or £935 if you get a child element or have limited capability for work.

 Even if you don’t qualify for free prescriptions, if you have a low income, you may be able to get help with NHS costs through the NHS Low Income Scheme (LIS).
 You’ll need to complete a HC1 form to assess your eligibility.
 This can be completed online or by post.
 See the NHS website for more details.